-ertificate program is udent will be able to s part of the Marketing Management (60) AS degree program (1252140101).
-At the completion of this program, : 01.0 Demonstrate the abi lity to communicate skillfully - the student will be able to: 01.01 Demonstrate proficiency in the effective use of speech and vocabulary.
+certificate program is part of the Marketing Management AS degree program (1252140101).
+At the completion of this program, the nt will be able to: 01.0 Demonstrate the ability to communicate skillfully - the student will be able to: 01.01 Demonstrate proficiency in the effective use of speech and vocabulary.
 01.02 Demonstrate the importance of good listening skills.
-01.03 Discuss the role communication plays in marketing and entrepreneurship. ole communication plays in marketing and entrepreneurship.
+01.03 Discuss the role communication plays in marketing and entrepreneurship.
 01.04 Demonstrate the components of the communication process.
 01.05 Demonstrate effective written communication skills.
 01.06 Demonstrate oral communication skills.
-01.07 Understand h (Optional) now to plan and conduct an in-person meeting using invitations, agenda, follow-up, action items, and minutes.
-01.08 Demonstrate knowledge of proper methods and understand the tools needed for conducting online meetings.
-02.0 Perform merchandis ing math calculations specific to products and services marketing - the student will be able to: 02.01 Understand b pasic merchandising math operations and complete problems using various calculations.
-02.02 Demonstrate returns). correct procedures for handling basic types of customer sales transactions (e.g. cash, charge, discount, layaway, COD 02.03 Describe the importance and purpose of the POS (Point of Sale) computerized systems in the retail environment.
-02.04 Calculate tur nover.
-02.05 Calculate sto ck-to-sales ratio.
+01.07 Understand how to plan and conduct an in-person meeting using invitations, agenda, follow-up, action items, and minutes.
+(Optional) 01.08 Demonstrate knowledge of proper methods and understand the tools needed for conducting online meetings.
+02.0 Perform merchandising math calculations specific to products and services marketing - the student will be able to: 02.01 Understand basic merchandising math operations and complete problems using various calculations.
+02.02 Demonstrate correct procedures for handling basic types of customer sales transactions (e.g. cash, charge, discount, layaway, COD returns).
+02.03 Describe the importance and purpose of the POS (Point of Sale) computerized systems in the retail environment.
+02.04 Calculate turnover.
+02.05 Calculate stock-to-sales ratio.
 02.06 Calculate an inventory turnover ratio.
 02.07 Demonstrate knowledge of Return On Investment (ROI), churn, etc.